Miscellaneous very interesting stuff. I promise.

-I recently got a YDPG16, it's an OK device for less than AU$80 but it has some issues and the resistive touch screen is next to useless without a stylus.
+I recently got a YDPG16, it's an OK device for less than AU$80 but it has some issues and the 1.5 point resistive touch screen is horrible.
 The PG16 is also let down by software niggles.
 It comes with a lot of Chinese cruft installed including the notorious "Game Manager" which is well intentioned but clumsy and annoying in practice.
 It's not until you reflash the PG16 that it becomes a device almost on par with the Caanoo in terms of usability.
 The Android OS is bit of a resource hog (compared to the dedicated linux based OS's of the Caanoo and GP2X) so even though the PG16 has a 1Ghz CPU it feels like a lot of performance is lost in running the OS.
 Anyone looking for a "works out of the box" experience, should look elsewhere.

 Yinlips YDPG1 & JXD S5100.